 Weekend Flights or Texas Road Trips

-Scenario: Dallas → Austin Weekend (3 times per year)
+Scenario: Dallas to Austin Weekend (3 times per year)

 Long-Haul Destinations and Global Lounges

-Scenario: DFW → Barcelona (once per year, premium economy)
+Scenario: DFW to Barcelona (once per year, premium economy)

 Best strategy: Book with Chase Ultimate Rewards transferred to Air France during a Promo Rewards month (60k points economy vs. 114k American AAdvantage).
 Use Amex Platinum for lounge access at DFW before international departure.
 Earn 3x on the cash taxes/fees portion using Sapphire Reserve.